 3. The Life-Changing Magic of Tidying Up: The Japanese Art of Decluttering and Organizing by Marie Kondo

-You’ll not only learn how to declutter material excess, but how to clear out your personal space so you have room to surround yourself with more of what makes you happy as well.
+You’ll not only learn how to declutter material excess but how to clear out your personal space so you have room to surround yourself with more of what makes you happy.

-If you are like me and have the tendency to feel guilty over letting objects go, Marie Kondo will show you how to free yourself from that.
+If you are like me and have the tendency to feel guilty over letting objects go, Marie Kondo’s The Life-Changing Magic of Tidying Up will show you how to free yourself from that.
 After all, an organized environment breeds a calmer mind; leaving you with the freedom and energy to be more effective.

 4. The War of Art: Break Through the Blocks and Win Your Inner Creative Battles by Steven Pressfield

-5. Brain Rules (Updated and Expanded): 12 Principles for Surviving and Thriving at Work, Home, and School by John Medina
+5. Brain Rules: 12 Principles for Surviving and Thriving at Work, Home, and School by John Medina

-Brains Rules gives you 12 “rules” for optimal mental performance.
+Brain Rules gives you 12 “rules” for optimal mental performance.
 The book includes a brief history of the brain and how it came to operate as it does.
-The author then explains why his principles help your brain perform better, as well as provide practical ways to implement his strategies into your everyday life.
+The author then explains why his principles help your brain perform better as well as provide practical ways to implement his strategies into your everyday life.

 7. The Obstacle Is the Way: The Timeless Art of Turning Trials into Triumph by Ryan Holiday

-Ryan Holiday teaches a simple method for understanding and acting upon the challenges and setbacks life throws at us.
-The method centers on tactics from stoicism, where no matter how unjust or tragic the situation may be, remaining calm, avoiding the victim mentality, and pushing your way through is the most effective path to success.
+Ryan Holiday teaches a simple method for understanding and acting upon the challenges and setbacks life throws at us in The Obstacle Is the Way.
+The method centers on tactics from stoicism where no matter how unjust or tragic the situation may be, remaining calm, avoiding the victim mentality and pushing your way through is the most effective path to success.

 8. The 7 Habits of Highly Effective People: Powerful Lessons in Personal Change by Stephen R. Covey